 COPW was founded in 1965 by Mrs. Norman Chandler, Mrs. Lloyd Nix and Mrs. Draver Wilson at the suggestion of Ms. Marion Burke, Mrs. Chandler's Executive Assistant.
 The original Committee was comprised of twenty-two outstanding Los Angeles women.
 Today COPW continues to attract career women (and men), both working and retired, who love classical music and the arts.
-The roster includes nearly 100 active members.
+The roster generally includes nearly 100 active members.

 COPW was instrumental in the history of the Upbeat Live talks that are held prior to LA Phil concerts.
 In the early 70's, COPW members attended concerts together, and to educate the members in symphonic music, President Anita Priest arranged for experts to give talks before each concert they attended.
 These talks became so popular, that they evolved into the Upbeat Live lectures that all LA Phil patrons today enjoy at the Walt Disney Concert Hall.